ZeroLu/zerolu.github.io/docs/interface.md

 ![Head canvas prefab](images/ScreenshotHeadCanvas.png)

-?> _TIP_ When placing images, simply click `Set Native Size` button to set the correct width and height!
+?> _TIP_ When placing sprites, simply click `Set Native Size` button to set the correct width and height!

 5. For simple UI element without the need of a canvas, like an annotation in the world space, drag `WorldSprite.prefab`, `WorldTextMesh.prefab` or `WorldTextMeshPro.prefab` into hierachy.